xpoke/Nicer-Reddit-RSS/README.md

     python3 main.py

-By default it will listen on port 8080
+By default it will listen on port 8080.
+Modify the source to change this or other defaults.

 Use a url that looks like this: